Making a laptop stand

 The last two pieces of thicker wood are the two cross beams, one between the sides of the tray, and one between the two back legs.
 I made the tray 430mm wide, so the two crossbeams are 406mm (= 430 - 2 * 12) and 430mm, respectively.

 Tray slats and shelf: 4 x 430mm.
-Or 5 for two swappable shelves for different loads.
+Or 5 for two swappable shelves for different load depths.
 More slats are possible, but unnecessary: the gap is good for a laptop's fan.

 Quad moulding: same length as slats.